urimikhli/music_inventory/README.txt

 There are many opportunities to improve this code.
 I purposly kept duplications and allowed conditionals so that the refactor path would be a little clearer.
 The next step has to be a set of tests that backstop the behavior of the Inventory API (load_inventory, search_inventory, purchase.)
 With those in place I can refactor towards better, more OO code.

-Next Steps, in no particular order:
+Next Steps, in no particular order other then build tests first:

 - Tests of inventory api
 - One of the things to consider in a refactoring is perhaps the creation of a Record class to do away with the majority of the Hash logic...
 Which I dislike, but is easier for me to conceptualize when under the gun.